verdaccio/verdaccio/website/translated_docs/zh-TW/config.md

 ### Packages

 This section allows you to control how packages are accessed.
+This section allows you to control how packages are accessed.
 For more information about this section read the [packages page](packages.md).

 ```yaml
 packages: